-Postural screening is performed in accordance with the recommendations by the AAOS (American Academy of Orthopedic Surgeons) and SRS (Scoliosis Research Society).
+Postural screening may be performed in accordance with the recommendations by the AAOS (American Academy of Orthopedic Surgeons) and SRS (Scoliosis Research Society).
 This screening helps identify students with curvature of the spine known as scoliosis as well as other spinal problems.
-Postural screening occurs in grade seven for both boys and girls.
+Postural screening may occur only in grade seven for both boys and girls.
 Students are referred for additional care if a concern is noted.
 In the event that a parent does not want the student participating in one or all of the screenings, the parent must contact the Health Office or Building Principal.